sanyo123/nginx_docker/README.md

 ```
 #### 2.Run ansible setup.yml
 ```
-Go into the folder  where  your setup.yml, cd myfolder in terminal , and run this command with terminal :
+Go in folder where is your where is your setup.yml, cd myfolder in terminal , and run this command with terminal :

 ansible-playbook -i host.ini setup.yml
 ```